A Guide To Mental Health Terminology

 See psychiatric assessment.

-The authorised psychiatrist has specific powers and duties under the Mental Health Act 1986.
-Consultant psychiatrists in the area mental health service may carry out the responsibilities of the authorised psychiatrist under delegation.
-Medical officers, in limited circumstances, can perform this role, but only with the approval of the Chief Psychiatrist, and delegation by the Director of Psychiatric Services.
+The authorised psychiatrist has specific powers and duties under the Mental Health Act 2014.
+Consultant psychiatrists in a designated area mental health service may carry out the responsibilities of the authorised psychiatrist under delegation.

 A mental illness in which the significant symptoms involve fluctuating states of mood characterised by marked depressive and/or manic episodes.